 Heritage Line is a singular cruise company creating unforgettable river voyages comprised of distinctive vessels cruising in Vietnam, Cambodia and Myanmar.

 Their peerless flagship Anawrahta sails in Myanmar on the Ayeyarwady and Chindwin River offering a perfect mix of luxurious comfort, adventure, culture, and tradition.
-Built to resemble a British-colonial paddle steamer, with its gleaming white rails, polished lacquer, intricately carved woodwork and shining brass, Anawrahta blends the serenity of former Burma with the opulence of the British empire.
+Built to resemble a British- Colonial paddle steamer, with its gleaming white rails, polished lacquer, intricately carved woodwork and shining brass, Anawrahta blends the serenity of former Burma with the opulence of the British empire.

 The vessel features 23 lavish staterooms and suites, and public facilities over four expansive decks.
 Seemingly boundless spaces and comfort from the entrance to each room’s private balcony welcome its passengers.
 The beautifully appointed

-Utmost splendours await guests in the suites.
+Utmost splendours await guests in the Suites.
 The entry-level Junior Suites (50 square metres) combine dark, regal wood with the bright oranges, saffron and greens of the floral offerings presented at temples.
-Huge bathrooms and balconies bring the wowfactor.
+Huge bathrooms and balconies bring the wow-factor.
 The top four suites, Executive (58 square metres) and Royal Suites (86 square metres) feature a large terrace with outdoor jacuzzi and exclusive amenities including private butler service.
-Polished wood, locally made brocade and artefacts, finest Burmese art and textiles, and handmade artifacts commissioned from all over Burma enhance all suites to become true royal abodes.
+Polished wood, locally made brocade and artefacts, finest Burmese art and textiles, and handmade artefacts commissioned from all over Burma enhance all suites to become true royal abodes.

-Shorter cruise options (from two to four nights) are available between Bagan and Mandalay or vice versa and cover the central region of the country with its major sights and spots.
-The longer expedition cruises, on either a seven-night (Ayeyarwady) or 11-night (Chindwin) itinerary, are truly the best choice for off the-beaten track discoveries.
+Shorter cruise options (from two to four nights) are available between Bagan and Mandalay or vice versa cover the central region of the country with its major sights and spots.
+The longer expedition cruises, on either a seven-night (Ayeyarwady) or 11-night (Chindwin) itinerary, are truly the best choice for off-the-beaten track discoveries.